BFPierce/Cluster-Editor-Search/Readme.md

 ### Services

-I used four basic services for this particular application.
+I used four angular services for this particular application.

 - Authentication - Authenticates a user via the backend system, and stores the JWT (JSON Web Token) which contains it's own expiration date and information about the logged in user.
 This also attaches the token as a 'bearer token' to all future HTTP requests made to the API for validation on the backend.
 - Cluster - This service handles all HTTP requests to the API regarding the cluster itself, each are returned as Javascript promises which are chained as necessary in the controller to handle most logic.